 Subway and bus lines are the primary modes of public transport and run throughout the city and into the outskirts of town.
 The standard of these systems is high, and they are constantly being improved.
 A prepaid, rechargeable Yikatong card can be purchased for regular travel on the subway and buses.

-The subway is quite easy to use, with clear maps (in Chinese) and signs in English and Pinyin (Chinese characters written out phonetically).
-The biggest difficulty for expats on the subway tends to be the crowded cars, especially during rush hour.
+The subway is quite easy to use, with clear maps in Standard Chinese and signs in English and Pinyin (Chinese characters written out phonetically).
+The metro is an economical means of transport in Beijing, but the biggest difficulty tends to be crowded cars, especially during rush hour.

 Taxis in Beijing

-Taxis are also readily available in most areas.
-There is a base fee charged for a 1.8 mile (3 km) taxi ride and additional charges are incurred for additional distances.
+Taxis are readily available in most areas.
+There is a base fee charged for a 1.86 mile (3 km) taxi ride and additional charges are incurred for further distances.
 Expats should note that rates are inflated after 11pm.
+Taxis are a cheap way of getting around, but can prove to be more expensive when stuck in traffic.

 Taxis are quite easy to use as long as passengers know where they are going or have it written down, although some drivers will occasionally try to con seemingly unsuspecting foreign passengers.

-Cabs are also the only form of public transport available at any time of the day or night in Beijing, but commuters should be aware that the number of cabs on duty decreases at night, unless the passenger happens to be in close proximity to a well-known late-night hotspot.
+Cabs are also the only form of public transport available at any time of the day or night in Beijing, but commuters should be aware that the number of cabs on duty decreases at night, unless the passenger happens to be near to a well-known late-night hotspot.
+Ride-hailing apps, such as DiDi, are convenient and allow drivers to be tracked and provide details on the price of the trip in advance.

-Peddle cabs are available at various places around Beijing.
-These are basically boxes on wheels, sometimes petrol-powered and sometimes simply human-powered, or rickshaws with seats behind a bike.
-Passengers should be absolutely sure to negotiate their price before riding in these, especially if they happen to be at a tourist venue.
+Peddle cabs or Pedicabs are available at various places around Beijing.
+Some see these as boxes on wheels, but are basically rickshaws with seats behind a bike; they may be petrol-powered or human-powered.
+Passengers should be sure to negotiate their price before riding in these, especially if they happen to be at a tourist venue.
 In non-tourist areas, these can be as much as half the price of a short-distance cab.

 Driving in Beijing

 It is recommended that expats take a bit of time to learn the traffic patterns before deciding to drive in Beijing for themselves.
-Those who do decide to pursue a Chinese driving licence will need to navigate through a fair bit of bureaucracy and pass a test that is relatively simple, but that can be quite odd in translation.
+Those who do decide to pursue a Chinese driving licence will need to navigate through a fair bit of bureaucracy and pass a relatively simple test, but that can be confusing in translation.

-Most expats do not require a car, but some choose to get one for more independence and the ease of transporting groceries and children.
+Most expats do not require a car, but some choose to get one for more independence and the ease of transporting groceries and travelling with children.